hriprsd/trials/README.md

-trial scripts and works in progress.
+# trial scripts and works in progress.
-User at your own risk.
+Use at your own risk.